AbleLink Smart Living Technologies

 CATEA is a multidisciplinary engineering and design research center dedicated to enhancing the health, activity and participation of people with functional limitations through the application of assistive and universally designed technologies in real world environments, products and devices.

-Inclusive Design Research Center (IDRC)
+Inclusive Design Research Centre (IDRC)

 The IDRC formerly known as the Adaptive Technology Resource Centre moved to OCAD University in Toronto is a research and development centre at OCAD University where an international community of open source developers, designers, researchers, advocates, and volunteers work together to ensure that emerging information technology and practices are designed inclusively.